shoutenji/MKDict/README.md

 ## Overview
 A stand alone PHP application that generates the database used in the Android app Manakyun.
 This app will download the latest JMDict file, parse it, and insert any changes relative to the previous version into the database.
+This app aims to be a complete, self-contained, and open wrapper for the JMDict file that aids the development of apps based off Breen's dictionary (like Manakyun).

 ## Features
 * Requires PHP 7.0
-* A reg-exp based DTD parser
+* A reg-exp based DTD parser (if the DTD changes on JMDict, MKDict will notice)
-* Unicode based normalization for string data, etc. (the installation process will download the needed Unicode data files)
+* Pollyfill Unicode based normalization for string data, etc. (the installation process will download the needed Unicode data files)
 * Export the dictionary in an XML format that has several advantages over the JMDict format.
 * Low memory footprint (xml parsing, checksum verification, etc. do not require loading the entire xml document as a string)
 * The database layer is buffered which yields a net processing time of about 1 hour (previously without buffering processing time took a whopping 72 hours)